De De Pyaar De FIRST DAY Box Office Collection: Ajay Devgn Film Begins On A Positive Note

 Ajay Devgn-Rakul Preet Singh-Tabu starrer De De Pyaar De hit the theatrical screens this week.
 The romantic-comedy marked the directorial debut of film editor Akiv Ali.
 The film revolves around a 50 year old man who falls for a girl half his age and the hilarious situations surrounding their love story.

 The film has received a thumbs up from the audience.
-With a screen count of 3,100 across India, early reports stated that De De Pyaar De collected Rs 11 crore at the domestic market on Friday, stated a report in IB Times.
+With a screen count of 3,100 across India, De De Pyaar De collected Rs 10.
+41 crore (including paid previews) at the domestic market on Friday.

+Trade analyst Taran Adarsh tweeted, "#DeDePyaarDe picked up towards evening after a dull start...
+Occupancy was higher in evening/night shows...
+Strong reports should ensure a turnaround on Day 2 and 3...
+Fri ₹ 10.41 cr [incl Thu previews].
+India biz. #DDPD."

 Meanwhile, here's what the netizens had to say about the film on Twitter.